-The CPW Director's Innovation Fund allows CPW staff to apply for funding for unique, one-time projects and programs that would not otherwise be funded through the annual investment proposal or other funding channels within the agency.
-This program started in December 2016 and has helped to identify several creative ideas that continue to provide benefit or have been adopted more widely.
+The CPW Director's Innovation Fund allows CPW staff to apply for funding for unique, one-time projects and programs.
 This request represents the state parks purpose portion of the total requested grant.

 Activities will vary depending on the projects selected for awards by the CPW Director and the selection committee.